CupOfTea696/TwoStream/docs/responses/index.md

 ## Targeted Responses

 TwoStream provides an easy way to send your responses to a list of specific Clients.
-You can either use one of the [Pre-defined Recipient Lists](http://twostream.cupoftea.io/docs/responses/#pre-defined-recipient-lists) or specify Clients by their Session ID.
-To specify the response recipients, simply return an associative array with the keys `recipient` and `data`, where where `recipient` is a Session ID or an array of Session IDs, and `data` is the response you want to send.
+You can either use one of the [Pre-defined Recipient Lists](http://twostream.cupoftea.io/docs/responses/#pre-defined-recipient-lists) or specify Clients either by their User ID or Session ID.
+If you provide a User Model, TwoStream will autmatically extract the ID from the Model as well.
+To specify the response recipients, simply return an associative array with the keys `recipient` and `data`, where where `recipient` is a User ID, User Model, Session ID or an array of any of those, and `data` is the response you want to send.
 The ability to send Responses to a Client by username will be added in the future.

 ```php
 // Pre-defined recipient list